AlexanderDeniskin/NAV/ExternalConnection/Readme.md

 # Extrernal connection

-Table to store settings for exteranal connections
+Table to store settings for external connections